TheRealFalseReality/Aquarium-AI-Homeassistant/README.md

 ## Prerequisites

+> [!IMPORTANT]
+> *Important Notice Regarding Home Assistant AI Tasks feature*:
+> **You must have a gnerative LLM AI installed in you Home Assistant via integrations (see link below), this typially creates an `ai_task.YOUR_PROVIDER` for this integration to use.**
+>
 Before you can install and use Aquarium AI, you must have the following set up:

 1. A working **Home Assistant** instance (Version 2023.5+).
 2. **HACS (Home Assistant Community Store)** installed.